kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(3\) *Newly authorized transportation.* The fact that the Department has newly authorized a carrier to perform foreign air transportation constitutes grounds for approving applications for Special Tariff Permission to file on less than statutory notice the fares, rates, and other tariff provisions covering such newly authorized transportation.

 \(4\) The fact that a passenger fare is within a statutory or Department-established zone of fare flexibility constitutes grounds for approving an application for Special Tariff Permission to file a tariff stating that fare and any rules affecting them exclusively, on less than statutory notice.
-The Department's policy on approving such applications is set forth in §399.35 of this chapter.
+The Department's policy on approving such applications is set forth in [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.35   Special tariff permission.|§399.35]] of this chapter.

 \(5\) *Lowered fares and charges.* The prospective lowering of fares or charges to the traveling public constitutes grounds for approving an application for Special Tariff Permission to file on less than statutory notice a tariff stating the lowered fares or charges and any rules affecting them exclusively.
-However, the Department will not approve the application if the proposed tariff raises significant questions of lawfulness, as set forth in §399.35 of this chapter.
+However, the Department will not approve the application if the proposed tariff raises significant questions of lawfulness, as set forth in [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.35   Special tariff permission.|§399.35]] of this chapter.

 \(c\) *Filing notice required by formal order.* When a formal order of the Department requires the filing of tariff matter on a stated number of days' notice, an application for Special Tariff Permission to file on less notice will not be approved.
 In any such instance a petition for modification of the order should be filed in the formal docket.

 ### §221.121   How to prepare and file applications for Special Tariff Permission.

-\(a\) *Form.* Each application for Special Tariff Permission to file a tariff on less than statutory notice shall conform to the requirements of §221.212 if filed electronically.
+\(a\) *Form.* Each application for Special Tariff Permission to file a tariff on less than statutory notice shall conform to the requirements of [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.212   Special tariff permission.|§221.212]] if filed electronically.

 \(b\) *Number of paper copies and place of filing.* For paper format applications, the original and one copy of each such application for Special Tariff Permission, including all exhibits thereto and amendments thereof, shall be sent to the Office of International Aviation, Department of Transportation, Washington, DC 20590.